Marsh Madness! Phillies beat Braves 8-3 in Game 4, into NLCS

 AP Sports Writer

+“It’s so cold!
+But it’s so good!” slugger Rhys Hoskins barked in Harper’s face.

+Then it was time for the Phillies to sing: “I’m going going, back back, to Cali Cali!” they shouted in unison to the Notorious B.I.G. classic.
+That’s right, the next stop for the Fightins is a trip West to the NLCS, as a team that looked completely lost in May suddenly looks every bit like a World Series contender in October.

-PHILADELPHIA (AP) — Brandon Marsh hit a three-run homer and J.T.
-Realmuto lined an inside-the-park home run that sent the Philadelphia Phillies bolting headfirst into the NL Championship Series for the first time since 2010 with an 8-3 win over the Atlanta Braves in Game 4 Saturday.
+Brandon Marsh hit a three-run homer and J.T.
+Realmuto lined an inside-the-park home run that sent Philadelphia bolting headfirst into the NL Championship Series for the first time since 2010 with an 8-3 win over the Atlanta Braves in Game 4 Saturday.

 The Phillies will face either San Diego or the Los Angeles Dodgers in the NLCS.
 The Padres held a 2-1 lead over the Dodgers going into Game 4 of the NLDS matchup Saturday night.